tagatac/bagoup/README.md

 https://osxdaily.com/2018/10/09/fix-operation-not-permitted-terminal-error-macos/

-If you choose this option, bagoup will be able to open **chat.db** in its default location.
+If you choose this option, bagoup will be able to open **chat.db** in its default location, and the `--db-path` flag is not needed.

 ## Contact information (optional)
-If you provide your contacts via the `--contacts-path` flags, bagoup will attempt to match the handles from the Messages database with full names from your contacts list, labeling the folders with full names and each message with first names.
+If you provide your contacts via the `--contacts-path` flag, bagoup will attempt to match the handles from the Messages database with full names from your contacts list, labeling the folders with full names and each message with first names.
 Otherwise, phone numbers and email addresses will be used.

 The contacts file must be in vCard format and can be obtained, e.g., from the Contacts app or Google Contacts.

 ## Usage
 ```
+Usage:
   bagoup [OPTIONS]

 Application Options:
   -d, --db-path=        Path to the Messages chat database file (default: ~/Library/Messages/chat.db)
+  -o, --export-path=    Path to which the Messages will be exported (default: backup)
-  -v, --mac-os-version= Version of Mac OS from which the Messages chat database file was copied
+  -v, --mac-os-version= Version of Mac OS, e.g. '10.15', from which the Messages chat database file was copied (not needed if bagoup is running on the same Mac)
   -c, --contacts-path=  Path to the contacts vCard file
-  -o, --export-path=    Path to which the Messages will be exported (default: backup)
   -h, --self-handle=    Prefix to use for for messages sent by you (default: Me)

 Help Options:
-  -h, --help            Show this help message
+  -h, --help            Show this help messagee
 ```
 All conversations will be exported as text files to the specified export path.